epccs/RPUpi/Hardware/README.md

 ## Pi Zero Setup

-[Linux] is used on the Pi Zero.
-Bascily the Pi Zero is a Single Board Computer (SBC) running Linux.
-It can be used as a Linux host machine and has enough memory and processing power for applications (like the AVR toolchain) as well as self-hosted compiling for its own applications and services like an MQTT broker.
-It can even act as a small SCADA system for multiple RPUno boards.
+The Pi Zero is a Single Board Computer (SBC) running [Linux].
+I use it as a host machine since it has enough memory and processing power for the AVR toolchain as well as self-hosted compiling and other applications and services.
+My use is kind of like a small headless SCADA system controller for the RPUno boards I daisy-chained with CAT5.
+It is not an IoT setup since the control system is self-contained, and I still don't see a compelling reason to send data about my garden to the Nebula or is relative Nimbus.

 [Linux]: ./Testing/linux.md